Skip to main content

 What are Decentralised Exchanges (DEXs)?

-Decentralised exchanges, or DEXs, are platforms that facilitate peer-to-peer trading of cryptocurrencies without the need for intermediaries or centralised control.
+Decentralised exchanges, commonly know just as DEXs, are platforms that facilitate peer-to-peer trading of cryptocurrencies without the need for intermediaries or centralised control.
 The Best DEX is a great example of an easy-to-use decentralised exchange.

 DEXs operate on blockchain technology and use smart contracts to enable trustless and permissionless trading.
 Key features include: